Individual Counseling

 Working with CPS

-During the first session or two, counselors work with students to develop an individualized treatment plan that best meets students’ needs.
-While there is no specific limit on the number of sessions at CPS, services are focused on short-term care designed, for example, to help students improve coping skills, better manage distress, resolve immediate problems or meet near-term personal goals.
+During the first session or two, counselors work with you to develop an individualized treatment plan that best meets your needs.
+While there is no specific limit on the number of sessions at CPS, services are focused on short-term care designed, for example, to help improve coping skills, better manage distress, resolve immediate problems or meet near-term personal goals.

 Many students are able to achieve treatment goals through a relatively brief course of therapy on campus, while others may want or require more specialized or open-ended services and may benefit from an off-campus referral.